nasa/SROMPy/docs/example.rst

 Example - Spring Mass System
 =============================

-This example will use 𝚂𝚁𝙾𝙼𝙿𝚢 to simulate a spring-mass system with random spring stiffness (:ref:`spring-mass`).
-The example covers modeling the random stiffness using a Beta random variable in 𝚂𝚁𝙾𝙼𝙿𝚢, generating a SROM to represent the stiffness, then propagating uncertainty though the model to obtain the distribution for maximum displacement.
+This example will use SROMPy to simulate a spring-mass system with random spring stiffness (:ref:`spring-mass`).
+The example covers modeling the random stiffness using a Beta random variable in SROMPy, generating a SROM to represent the stiffness, then propagating uncertainty though the model to obtain the distribution for maximum displacement.
 The SROM solution will be compared to standard Monte Carlo simulation.

 .. _spring-mass: